RockefellerArchiveCenter/scripts/archivesspace/README.md

 Exports accessions data in a comma-separated file format.
 (Python)

+## asCSV-archivalObjects.py

+Prompts user for resource identifier and then writes the title, display_string, dateexpression, begindate, enddate, refid, accessrestrict to a CSV file named `CatReports.csv`.
+(Python)

 ## asCSV-notes.py

 Exports content from user-defined note types in a comma-separated file format.
 (Python)